/csg/ Guide

 Opinel knives are not /csg/ knives, but very reasonably priced, so that they should seriously be considered before buying a /csg/ EDC knife.
 They come in various sizes ranging from a 3.5 cm blade (No.2, available starting at $10.00) to 12 cm blade (No. 12, available starting at $26.00).
 A Opinel No.6 for example will fit very well into any pocket, take up little space and have a great performance/price ratio.
 While they have no quick opening feature, their locking mechanism has proven its reliability over the years.
 Stainless steel and carbon steel variants are available.
 Look for local offers across different stores.

-Both Sanrenmu and Kershaw have been /csg/ memes for EDC knives for a while.
+Both Sanrenmu and Kershaw have been /csg/ memes for EDC knives for a while, though they are a little outdated now.
 Check local legislation to make sure your order doesn't get stuck at customs.
-Much like with other /csg/ knives, expect cheaper, softer steels, meaning more frequent sharpening is needed and edge retention is lower, in exchange for less danger of chipping.
+Much like with some other /csg/ knives, expect cheaper, softer steels, meaning more frequent sharpening is needed and edge retention is lower, in exchange for less danger of chipping.
 If you can live with that, these are some nice folding knives.

 Very small "knives" in a capsule that looks like a medical pill.
 There's cheap ones (usually around $2.50-$3.00), which have a single thin blade screwed onto the housing, and more expensive ones ($4.00-$6.00, depending on if you want a box for it), where instead of a blade they have one massive piece that is sharpened towards the front.
-The cheap ones work just as well as the massive ones for opening packages or cutting small things, but shouldn't be used for anything where force is required.
 Their advantage is that should the blade dull or break you can replace it by unscrewing the old blade and buying replacement blades, though sourcing those can be difficult depending on the exact version of capsule knife you have.
 If you want something more sturdy, get one of the more massive ones.
-The thin ones can be found in the 3 for $6.00 offers regularly, in which case you can get them for $2.00.
+The thin ones can be found in the bundle deals regularly, in which case you can get them for $2.00.

 Longtime /csg/ recommendation for a "goto" flashlight.
 Takes 18650 cells (sold and charged separately).
 Great value and quality.
 Long battery life, high brightness, lots of replacement parts available, big selection of options to choose from (black light/head mounts/clips/etc.).
 Convoy has an official AliExpress store.